nickweseman/rocketcitysitters/README.md

 ... do this for each file

-Then open index.html in your browser.
+Then open e.g. index.html in your browser.

 # LAMP / WAMP
 For a more holistic solution, I would suggest to install either: